 Chapter: Laussane Collegiate School

 Subscribe to RSS headline updates from the NEHS Museletter.

 In This Issue

 We invite current members of active chapters of NEHS who are juniors to apply for two available Summer Study Stipends.
 These $750 awards are intended to support students who have been accepted to and will be attending an academic, English-related study program that will take place during summer of 2014.
-View the Junior Summer Study Stipend page for further information about the award and the application process.
 All applications for this competitive award are due Monday, May 5, 2014.

 Personal invitations to join NEHS are always the best way to expand the network of chapters we have developed across the country.
 While we are thrilled that almost 650 chartered chapters exist, we would love to add more schools to the NEHS family by asking existing chapter members and Advisors to reach out to nearby schools and invite them to join.
 As an incentive, we will award up to seven NEHS banners to chapters that have recruited the new schools to join.
 One banner per region will be awarded; if more than one school in a region finds a new chapter, we'll draw for a winner!